 - If you are struggling with stress, please reach out and speak to someone: your GP, employer, a counsellor, friend, or family member.

 How yoga can help

-While we are practicing yoga, we are encouraged to bring our attention to the breath, and to keep the breath calm, slow, and smooth while we move our bodies.
-In the moment, this calms us down and reconnects the body and mind, activating the soothing parasympathetic nervous system, encouraging tense muscles to relax, and releasing endorphins (‘happy hormones’).
+While we practise yoga, we bring our attention to the breath, and keep the breath calm, slow, and smooth while we move our bodies.
+In the moment, this calms us down and reconnects the body and mind, activates the soothing parasympathetic nervous system, encourages tense muscles to relax, and releases endorphins (‘happy hormones’).

-Over time, a regular yoga practice trains our nervous system to deal with stress and to be more resilient, through strengthening our parasympathetic nervous system, reconnecting with our natural intuition, and making us more aware of our bodies and breath rather than letting our thoughts and emotions control our behaviour.
+Over time, a regular yoga practice trains our nervous system to deal with stress and to be more resilient, through strengthening the parasympathetic nervous system; reconnecting with our natural intuition; and making us more aware of our body and breath rather than letting our thoughts and emotions control our behaviour.